A Famous gourmet guide 1-star sushi restaurant expressing the true season via the technique and discernment

 Located in the Kitashinchi area of Osaka, "Kushikatsu Bon", which obtained a Famous gourmet guide star in 2011 and achieved its strong desire to “Kushikatsu(Deep-fried skewers) beyond the world” by opening a Paris location, made its first foray into Ginza in Tokyo, Japan’s greatest peak, in July 2014.

 The Kushikatsu, which are low in sugar, lightly textured and drain off oil very well, are highly regarded for not sitting heavy in the stomach the following day.

-After dining at Michelin-starred Kushikatsu Bon in Osaka, I looked forward to the opening of Ginza Kushikatsu Bon in Tokyo.
+After dining at Famous gourmet guide-starred Kushikatsu Bon in Osaka, I looked forward to the opening of Ginza Kushikatsu Bon in Tokyo.
 Forget your preconceptions of greasy, heavy breaded and deep-fried foods and taste the elegant and light kushikatsu/kushiage offered by Bon.
 Using a vast array of high-quality, fresh ingredients, including seafood, meats, and vegetables, the chefs cook skewers of tasty delicacies in front of you.
 The restaurant features a deep selection of wines to pair with the food.
 I suggest a nice Rose Champagne to carry you through the entire meal.

 Where celebrities have been known to frequent, you can enjoy the marriage between perfectly matched food and alcohol filled with creativity and ingenuity

 This more than 20-year-old restaurant, located down a little alley in Akasaka, is like a private hideaway.
 The owner-chef, Mr. Koshimizu, is very inventive with his finest ingredients.